Skip to content

 Example

-To add a vary cookie for GDPR, assuming the name of the cookie is GDPR_cookie, add the following line to functions.php:
+To add a vary cookie for GDPR, assuming the name of the cookie is GDPR_cookie, add the following code to functions.php:

 To add cookies that apply only to the current page, use the filter hook: litespeed_vary_curr_cookies